NielsenG62/Board-Game-Reviews/README.md

 ## Rapid Keyword Extraction (RAKE) Algorithm

 This algorithm really is one of the cornerstones of this project.
 Without it, there would be no reasonable way to gather words together, much less phrases.
 [This is a good summary](https://www.analyticsvidhya.com/blog/2021/10/rapid-keyword-extraction-rake-algorithm-in-natural-language-processing/) of the algorithm in a Python context, but the concepts are the same.
 It makes a matrix of the phrases in beween stop words, and gives them a score based on word frequency and Degree of word.
-[Here is a video to help explain also](https://www.youtube.com/watch?v=ZOgrhn2Uq0U).
+[Here is a video that explains that process well](https://www.youtube.com/watch?v=ZOgrhn2Uq0U).
 I am using the [rake-nlp gem](https://github.com/spohlenz/rake-nlp) to help me do this with some customization for the games with lots of reviews.

 ## Proposal